Robert J. Cabral Station

 Robert J. Cabral Station (called Stockton (Cabral / ACE) station by Amtrak), is a railway station in Stockton, California.
 In 2003, the station building was named in honor of the late Robert J. Cabral, a San Joaquin County supervisor instrumental in the creation of the Altamont Corridor Express (ACE), originally Altamont Commuter Express.

 Cabral Station is one of two train stations in Stockton.
 This station is the terminus for the ACE line to San Jose's Diridon Station and is also served by Amtrak Gold Runner trains between Sacramento and Bakersfield.
-San Joaquins trains between Oakland and Bakersfield do not pass this station and instead use Stockton – San Joaquin Street station.
+Gold Runner trains between Oakland and Bakersfield do not pass this station and instead use Stockton – San Joaquin Street station.